DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-MIST_Medical_Image_Segmentation_Transformer_With_Convolutional_Attention_Mixing_CAM_Decoder.md

 These are advanced transformer models with modifications to improve segmentation accuracy by enhancing the model's ability to handle multi-scale features or by employing novel attention mechanisms.
 They are designed to provide better segmentation results by focusing on detailed and multi-scale understanding of medical images.

 ### 4.2 Result
-MIST demonstrated superior segmentation accuracy across various organs and conditions, attributed to its hybrid approach which effectively combines detailed local processing with global contextual analysis..
+MIST demonstrated superior segmentation accuracy across various organs and conditions, attributed to its hybrid approach which effectively combines detailed local processing with global contextual analysis.

+**Quantitative Results:**

 **Table 1:**
 MIST achieves the highest Mean DICE scores across all organs compared to other models, marking superior segmentation accuracy with scores of 91.23 for the right ventricle (RV), 90.31 for the myocardium (Myo), and 96.14 for the left ventricle (LV).
 It outperforms well-known architectures like TransUNet, SwinUNet, and Parallel MERIT, particularly excelling in LV segmentation where it slightly surpasses even the advanced Parallel MERIT model.
 The consistent enhancement across all organs underscores the MIST model's effective utilization of the CAM decoder and integrated attention mechanisms, highlighting its robust performance in medical image segmentation.